-The Job: MSI’s Institute for Quality Science Teaching (IQST) works to improve science learning in Chicago-area schools through sustained teacher professional development.
-IQST provides middle grade (4-8) educators with the content knowledge, confidence and skills necessary to effectively teach science under the Next Generation Science Standards (NGSS), with a particular focus on underserved, urban student populations.
-Courses address environmental, earth, physical, space and life science.
+The Job: MSI’s Institute for Quality Science Teaching (IQST) works to improve science learning in Chicago-area schools, with a particular focus on underserved, urban student populations, through sustained teacher professional development.
+IQST provides 3rd - 8th grade educators with the content knowledge, confidence and skills necessary to effectively teach science under the Next Generation Science Standards (NGSS).
+Courses address environmental, earth, physical, space, and life science.

 The Curriculum and Instructional Specialist for IQST will develop, refine, plan and deliver graduate-level science teacher education courses that incorporate the three-dimensional learning strategies inherent in the NGSS.
-Senior Educators create high quality instructional materials, model instruction and support the development of teaching methods through professional learning cohorts, with the goal of expanding and enhancing the pool of qualified and passionate STEM (Science, Technology, Engineering and Math) educators.
+Curriculum and Instructional Specialists create high quality instructional materials, model instruction and support the development of teaching methods through professional learning cohorts, with the goal of expanding and enhancing the pool of qualified and passionate STEM (Science, Technology, Engineering and Math) educators.

 Essential Duties and Responsibilities:

-- Collaborate with other IQST team members to develop, implement and refine science teacher education/professional development programs in accordance with the IQST & CASE priorities and guidelines, as well as university partner guidelines.
+- Collaborate with other IQST team members to develop, implement and refine science teacher education/professional development programs in accordance with the IQST & Welcome to Science Initiative priorities and guidelines, as well as university partner guidelines.